Daria Tatarinova: 2022: Double ban for being Russian

 Because Tatarinova was born in Russia and continued to compete for her country, she was banned by FINA, the world governing body for aquatic sports, from all of their competition between 21 April 2022 and the end of the calendar year along with all other Russians and Belarusians.
 FINA also did not count times swum by Russians at other competitions in the remainder of the year for world rankings nor world records.
 Additionally, she was banned for being herself along with all other Russians and Belarusians by LEN, the European governing body for aquatic sports, from all of their events indefinitely, with zero intent to ever allow them to compete again communicated at the time of ban implementation in March 2022.
+A similar action, indefinitely implementing a participation ban on Russians and Belarusians at their events, was made in a back-acting manner by World Aquatics in April 2023 that extended its bans from 2022.